 The Every Child Matters policy was launched as a response to the death of Victoria Climbie.
 Victoria was neglected, abused and tortured by her guardians.
-Organisations such as social services, police, NSPCC and the NHS had repeated contact, but failed to protect her.
-Victoria’s death and circumstances surrounding it caused a public outcry.
+Organisations such as social services, police, NSPCC and the NHS had repeated contact but failed to protect her.
+Victoria’s death and the circumstances surrounding it caused a public outcry.
 This led to a public inquiry, which in turn produced major changes to child protection policies in the UK.

 Anyone who worked in any capacity with children had to adhere to the Every Child Matters child safeguarding policy.
 The purpose of the policy was to ensure that all children are safe and given the best chances in life.

 In 2010 the Conservative/ Liberal Democrat coalition moved away from this policy.
 This Government put the emphasis on health visitors and social workers to carry out health checks at the child’s home.
 Under the 2010 government, the terminology also changed.
 Anyone now working with children will be familiar with the term, ‘safeguarding’.

 Currently, all organisations that work with or come into contact with children must have safeguarding policies and procedures.
 Current guidance and legislation applies to all children up to the age of 18.

 The UK Government states safeguarding children means to:

 - prevent harm to children’s health or development

 - ensure children grow up with the provision of safe and effective care

 - take action to enable all children and young people to have the best outcomes